purple4reina/sample-apps/django-mysql/README.md

 1. create a new user with all privileges `CREATE USER 'reina'@'%' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON *.* TO 'reina'@'%' WITH GRANT OPTION;`
 1. create the database `CREATE DATABASE db CHARACTER SET utf8;`

+## Set up the Toxiproxy container
++ start the container with `docker run -d --name toxiproxy -p 8474:8474 -p 33306:33306 shopify/toxiproxy`
+  - 8474 is the toxiproxy api port
+  -  33306 will be the port to proxy to mysql
++ to enable/disable the toxicity:
+  - stop with `./toxiproxy_controller.py stop`
+  - change the latency with `./toxiproxy_controller.py start <value>` where <value> is the latency value in milliseconds (I think?)
+  - start the latency with default values with `./toxiproxy_controller.py`